Thirumarugal: Administration

 Thirumarugal is the center of Thirumarugal block, a village administration unit in the Nagapattinam district in the South Indian state of Tamil Nadu.
 The block has around 39 village panchayats with a total population of 8,751 as of the 2011 census.
 The village Thirumarugal has a population of 9,177 with a sex ratio of 966 females for every 1,000 males.
 There are four secondary schools and one senior secondary school in the village.
 There are a total of 4,218 households and the total area of the village is 349.7 ha.
 There is a primary health care center, veterinary clinic, medical practitioner with MBBS degree and four other medical practitioners.
 Being a tourist village, the public transport mechanism like auto, taxi and bus are common.
 The village also has an Anganwadi centre and nutrition centre.
 The village is also agrarian with a total of 455.3 ha irrigatable land.
 The Narimanam oil reserve under the Madras Refineries Limited have installed Cauvery Basin Refinery also known as Nagapattinam Refinery in the region provides much employment to the villagers.

 Culture

 Thirumarugal has produced one of the best Nagaswara artists, namely, Natesa Pillai as per Music Academy.
 The festivals of the temple align with the Ratnagiriswarar temple rituals.
 There are weekly rituals such as somavaram (Monday) and sukravaram (Friday), fortnightly rituals such as pradosham and monthly festivals such as amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
 Brahmotsavam during the Tamil month of Chittirai (April - May), Thiruvadhirai during the month of Margazhi (December – January) and Annabhishekam during the Tamil month of Masi are the major festivals celebrated in the temple.
-The Brahmotsavam festival celbrated for ten days, is the major festival in the village.
+The Brahmotsavam festival celebrated for ten days, is the major festival in the village.
 During the Tamil month of Avani, Vardhajaperumal offers Theerthavari to Lakshmi on the Lakshmi Theertham temple tank.